ukaea/overlap_checker/README.md

 expectation that this is directed to a file so it can be used by other tools.

+Note that the `brep_flatten` tool might be useful if you already have a BREP file that you got from somewhere else.

 ## `overlap_checker`

 This tool performs pairwise comparisons between all nearby solids